 The restructuring provision relates to employee termination benefits that have an uncertain character.
-The decrease for the year was primarily related to the use of the restructuring plan in VP Securities.
+The increase during the year is mostly related to employee termination benefits for leavers in various Euronext entities, with the main impact at Borsa Italiana Group.

 Leases